PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

         }
 ```

 And we have terrain!
+(Yours will have uv's this is an old picture (maybe take an updated screenshot and add it to the repo?))

 ![first noise chunk](/Assets/first_noise_chunk.png)

 But we still aren't checking if a voxel has a neighbor!

-To do neigbor check for each voxel we will make a lookup table of offset positions that we will use in our for loop in the DrawVoxel function.
+To do neigbor check's for each voxel we will make a lookup table of offset positions that we will use to check for an offset voxel from the current voxel position.
 Add the following to Data.cs

 ```
     public static readonly Vector3[] NeighborOffset = new Vector3[6]